Sherborne Castles, circling old and new.

-From a new castle to a ruined one, a hidden village to a demolished church.
-Over railway and through woodland, circling the old castles of Sherborne.
-The landscape loved by Sir Walter Raleigh, who even made himself a stone seat to sit, smoke, watch the deer run wild and the world go by!
-Discover the Keepers Cottage and the medieval road to London, where Sherborne Castle gateposts still stand to welcome the long gone horse drawn traffic.
+From a new castle to a ruined one.
+A hidden village to a demolished church, over a railway and through mysterious woodland, circling the old castles of Sherborne.
+The landscape was loved by Sir Walter Raleigh, who made himself a stone seat in his castle gardens to sit, smoke, watch the deer run wild and the world go by.
+Discover the thatched Keepers Cottage surrounded by deer, hidden in woodland like a hobbits home.
+Cross the medieval road to London, where Sherborne Castle gateposts still stand to welcome the long lost horse drawn traffic; the road stolen from the public, forcing them to use the new turnpikes.
+Finish by weaving through the trees of Sherborne castle estate before retuning to the little redundant church of Haydon.

 Distance: 6 miles/8km